Acupuncture offers wonderful support for pregnant patients with nausea and morning sickness (or all-day sickness).

 Acupuncture is being researched around the world as a natural approach to many medical conditions.
 Acupuncture has been shown to be safe in early pregnancy and through each trimester.
 In all the studies to date of using acupuncture in pregnancy, none of these studies have shown any adverse affects from acupuncture.

-In Traditional Chinese Medicine, there are acupuncture points that are traditionally forbidden to be used in pregnancy because they are said to stimulate the uterus.
+In Traditional East Asian Medicine, there are acupuncture points that are traditionally forbidden to be used in pregnancy because they are said to stimulate the uterus.
 In modern research, these points have not been shown to actually cause adverse affects.
 In my practice, my mission is to provide the safest possible experience for my patients, so I choose to avoid these forbidden points throughout pregnancy.
 I trust the wisdom of the ancient practitioners.

 During the treatment, patients lay on a comfortable massage table.
 I use a gentle and effective acupuncture technique to provide the most comfortable experience possible.
 Patients have the choice to listen to soothing music as they lay on the table for the 20-30 minute treatment.
 Many patients report feeling relaxed and rested after the treatment.